OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

   I want to check whether the address change impacts risk classification or reporting obligations
   so that I can trigger internal reassessments where necessary.

-- As a bank,
-  I want to prevent changes that conflict with open compliance alerts or flagged accounts
-  so that updates do not bypass unresolved review processes.